Kane County, Utah

 Directions: From Kanab, trailer OHV’s northbound on US Highway 89 17.4 miles to Mt.
 Carmel Jct.
 Turn left onto Utah SR 9, towards Zion NP.
 Drive for 9.4 miles, just past milepost 48 look for a left turn onto a dirt road across a cattle guard.
 This is just past the Zion Mountain Ranch and resort.
 Turn on the dirt road, use caution as you climb the grade.
 (Do not go on this road if muddy).
 The road can be rough and be aware you are going through private property.
 Stay to the left (along the fence line go .5 mile (1/2 Mile) until you see parking areas on the right.
 You will reach a BLM map kiosk which is the staging parking area.
 Altitude: 6105’.
 GPS: N37 14.159’ W112 48.836’

-Other OHV trails you can access from Kanab: You can reach OHV Trails to the east from Kanab.
-(Via unmarked OHV two-track alongside of US highway 89)
+OHV trails you can access from Kanab: You can reach OHV Trails to the east from Kanab.
+(Via unmarked OHV two-track alongside of US highway 89) Look for more details below.

 Access to the Eight Mile gap road, Johnson Canyon, Shinarump Cliffs, Seaman Wash, Honeymoon Trail and Great Western Trail.

-You can ride your registered OHV’s within the City of Kanab on designated routes, even if not street legal.
+You can ride your either licensed or Utah permitted OHV’s within the City of Kanab on designated routes, even if not registered street legal.
 Look for the Anasazi Trails Logo on directional signs throughout the town.

 Navigating through Kanab City on OHV designated routes or finding designated routes by OHV: